 Page 2 of 3

-The lens shows moderate barrel distortions at around 1.1%.
+The lens shows moderate barrel distortion at around 1.1%.
 This is more than you'd expect from a fix focal lens.
 However, this is actually a typical amount of distortion for fast standard primes and unless you shoot subjects with straight lines near the image borders it's usually not field-relevant.

 The chart above has a real-world size of about 120x80cm.